kumarsaurav123/Remitit/answers to questions.md

 Please describe yourself in JSON format.

 {
-name:saurav
+name:saurav,
-reason: want to do some great stuff alive : yes
+reason: want to do some great stuff , alive : yes,
-confident: little bit
+confident: little bit ,
 mentor : need one
 }
 What is the meaning of life?

-Givin hope and working  to make  Tommorrow wonderful.Ask buddha
+Givin hope and working  to make  Tommorrow wonderful.On lighter note Ask buddha